tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 ### Switch Configuration

-When a managed switch is used, port connected to the device should be configured as a `trunk` or `general` mode and vlan 10 and 11 set as `tagged`.
-Two other ports on the switch should then be configured as access to vlan 10 and vlan 11 respectively.
-In this setup the vlan is transparent to `Endpoint 1` and `Endpoint 2`.
+When a managed switch is used, port connected to the device should be configured as a `trunk` or `general` mode and VLAN 10 and 11 set as `tagged`.
+Two other ports on the switch should then be configured as access to VLAN 10 and VLAN 11 respectively.
+In this setup the VLAN is transparent to `Endpoint 1` and `Endpoint 2`.

-When an unmanaged switch is used, `Endpoint 1` and `Endpoint 2` must be configured to use access the vlan directly.
+When an unmanaged switch is used, `Endpoint 1` and `Endpoint 2` must be configured to use access the VLAN directly.

-### Endpoint 1 Vlan Configuration
+### Endpoint 1 VLAN Configuration

 ```
 apt-get install vlan
 vconfig add eth0 10
 ```

-### Endpoint 2 Vlan Configuration
+### Endpoint 2 VLAN Configuration

 ```
 apt-get install vlan